snazy/cassandra-mesos/cassandra_scalable_storage.md

    **Please stay within the number of machines you have otherwise Mesos will appear to be hanging while it waits for more resources to come online.**

 1. Restart the Cassandra scheduler
    The scheduler will automatically connect back with your existing Cassandra tasks and provision additional nodes to run Cassandra.
-If you loging to the Mesos UI you will see the new nodes.
+If you go to the Mesos UI you will see the additional nodes.

 You can also use the Cassandra's `nodetool` to check that indeed all nodes have joined the same cluster: